Sustainability

 In 2018/19, we commissioned a baseline carbon audit for our operations which revealed that we emitted 2,004t CO2e for direct and indirect emissions.
 CO2e refers to Carbon Dioxide Equivalent which is a measure to compare the climate effects of various greenhouse gases.

-We have also recently signed up to Business in the Community NI's Climate Action Plan and the Pledge to Net Zero, following science-based targets to tackle greenhouse gas emissions.
+We have also signed up to Business in the Community NI's Climate Action Plan and the Pledge to Net Zero, following science-based targets to tackle greenhouse gas emissions.

 Carbon Emissions